ZhijianZhou01/metav/README.md

 +  [diamond](https://github.com/bbuchfink/diamond) (version >=2.0.9), the diamond is used to map reads or contigs to viral proteins.

 <b>Note</b>, these dependencies need to be installed manually by users beforehand.
+It is recommended that you specify the installation path when installing them.

 ## 3. Configuration of dependent software and database